toketsupuurin/ExpandedFurnitureSplit/ExpandedFurniture/Expanded Furniture Readme.txt

 Dock files, AutoTile data, or any Bone Animations in particular are shared freely with the community in the hopes that more people make awesome things.

-IN PARTICULAR: PLEASE DO STEAL AND USE THE "VanillaTotemPatches" FOLDER FOR USE IN YOUR OWN MODS AND USE THE TAGS MENTIONED IN THE MODDING SECTION.
+IN PARTICULAR: PLEASE **DO** STEAL AND USE THE "VanillaTotemPatches" FOLDER FOR USE IN YOUR OWN MODS AND USE THE TAGS MENTIONED IN THE MODDING SECTION.
 I don't require credit.
 Widespread community adoption of standards everyone can use is much more important to me than credit.

 If you want to do any edits to the rainbow furniture in particular I recommend starting with the Grey set as your base. the colors are easiest to see there and the base color of the furniture doesn't conflict with the stripes.

 Change History --------------------------------------------[CH]

+Version 3.1
+	* Ranch Bathroom set added.
+(Contains 12 new pieces of art, 12 new items total.)
+	* Ranch Bathtubs and Shower can act as either stand alone pieces or will properly alcove to all reasonably sized blocks.

-Version 3.01
+Version 3.01 (Unreleased)
 	* Added a larger version of the Clock Tower Face to the Misc pack for people who have an odd sized space.
 It's 5x5.
+	* fixed an art error in the Mushroom Bonsai garden.

 Version 3.0
 	* Broke EF into the base mod (this one) and a LOT of content packs.